 - Owner's Cost such as permits.
-Costs are included by the Owner to account for cleaning out the existing clarifiers and tanks for Alternatives 3 and 4. - No costs are included for camps in housing craft workers.
+Costs are included by the Owner to account for cleaning out the existing tanks for Alternatives 3 and 4. - No costs are included for camps in housing craft workers.
 AECOM assumes the workers are traveling from a close proximity such as Dallas, TX. - Cost of potential hazardous materials and remediation costs. - No site work costs are included in this estimate such as permanent roadways, fences, storm water drainage, etc. However, costs are included to backfill demolished, fine grade the area and include paving around the new equipment. - The estimate excludes any cost for insulation and fireproofing.

-Refer to Table 6 for a summary of the alternative costs.
-Maintenance costs are summarized in Table 7.
+Refer to Table 7 for a summary of the alternative costs.